wix-incubator/react-native-crash-course/README.md

 you need to know before diving into writing production code in [React Native](https://facebook.github.io/react-native/).
 This course is part of the official onboarding plan for every new developer joining the Wix Mobile Guild.

-The Kickstart course is divided into 2 sections:
+The course is divided into 2 sections:

 ## 1. Learn the basics